 TO: Planning Commission

 FROM: Planning Staff

 SUBJECT: Public Participation Element

-DATE: February 28, 2025
+DATE: March 18, 2025

 Please see attached the draft of the Public Participation Element, Chapter 2 of the Comprehensive Plan.
-Please come prepared to share any edits you may have.
+New changes from last meeting have been highlighted.
+Please come prepared to vote on this element.